cal-poly-dxhub/generic-chatbot-framework/README.md

 **Data retention policy configuration (optional)**

-By default, all solution data (S3 buckets, Aurora DB instances, Aurora DB snapshots etc.) will be kept when you uninstall the solution.
+By default, all solution data (S3 buckets, DynamoDB tables, etc.) will be kept when you uninstall the solution.
 To remove this data, in the configuration file, set the `retainData` flag to `false`.
 You are liable for the service charges when solution data is retained in the default configuration.

 ```yaml
 retainData: false,